SAGE-Lab/SpecPro/README.md

-# snl2fl
+# SpecPro

-## Introduction
-   **snl2fl** stands for Structured Natural Language To Formal Language.
-   It is a transalator from a structured language (Patterns [1][2][3]) to many formal languages, such as LTL (Linear Temporal Logic).

-   The current implementation enables the translation of a set of qualitative requirements in LTL formulae for NuSMV, AALTA and PANDA model checkers.
-   The output can be used to formally verify the consistency of the requirements.
+SpecPro is a rework and extension of [snl2fl](https://github.com/SAGE-Lab/snl2fl).

+**N.B.: It is a work in progress, refer to the main repository for usage.**

 ## Attribution